praeclarumjj3/academic-kickstart/content/home/experiences.md

   description = """
 - FilterPixel aims at automating the **photo culling** process to aid professional photographers.

-- Developed ML models for classifying images based on their exposure and blurrines.
+- Developed ML models for classifying images based on their exposure and blurriness.

 - Setup an automated-retraining pipeline using the Google Cloud Scheduler for weekly re-training of the models with new data.